The Road to Becoming a Travel Nurse

-Registered nurses (RNs)
+Registered Nurses (RNs)

-Nurse practitioners (NPs)
+Nurse Practitioners (NPs)

-Licensed practical nurses (LPNs)
+Licensed Practical Nurses (LPNs)

-Salary & Job Outlook
+Travel Nurse Salary and Job Outlook

 Some agencies may offer a higher base pay but fewer allowances, while others offer a smaller wage but sizable stipends for things such as meals, travel, and housing.

 Along with providing living arrangements or a housing stipend as part of the compensation package, many agencies offer medical, dental, and vision insurance as well.
 Some offer paid time off (though this isn’t common), reimbursement for licensing, and end-of-assignment bonuses.
 All said and done, the average salary and benefits can make traveling RNs among the highest-earning nurses in healthcare.

-As previously stated, you’ll need to earn at least an LPN education or 2-year associate’s degree from a registered nursing program, though earning a bachelor’s, master’s, or even doctoral degree could make you much more competitive in the field.
+You’ll need to earn at least an LPN education or two-year associate’s degree from an accredited nursing program before moving forward with your state exams and year of clinical or hospital experience, though earning a bachelor’s, master’s, or even doctoral degree could make you much more competitive in the travel nursing field.
 As there aren’t schools specifically designed for travel nurses, this can be done through the same accredited programs attended by RNs who plan to get permanent positions.

-“Resumes, interviews, certifications required in each unit, vaccinations, and passing a long series of computer tests” are all part of the process, Jessica says.
+“Resumes, interviews, certifications required in each unit, vaccinations, and passing a long series of computer tests” are all part of the process, Legaspi says.
 “The difference is for every contract, you have to complete a new set of requirements, since every hospital will have their own unique combination.”